Master of Science in Geosciences (Geology)

 About

-The Master of Science in Geosciences (Geology) at Fort Hays State University offers a rigorous graduate-level program focused on applied research and academic excellence.
-With both thesis and non-thesis tracks available, the program provides flexibility to accommodate a variety of academic and professional goals.
+The Master of Science in Geosciences (Geology) at Fort Hays State University is a rigorous graduate program emphasizing applied research and academic excellence.
+Offering thesis and non-thesis tracks, it provides flexibility to support a diverse range of academic and professional goals.
+Students acquire specialized knowledge through coursework tailored for careers in geology, environmental science, and remote sensing, while also building a strong foundation for doctoral study.
+The program fosters close collaboration with faculty actively engaged in fieldwork, research, and national conferences.

 Why pursue a Master of Science in Geosciences (Geology) at Fort Hays State University?

-The M.S. in Geosciences (Geology) offers a flexible academic pathway, allowing students to choose between a thesis or portfolio option.
-This structure enables students to tailor their studies to align with specific career goals, whether pursuing employment, advancing in a current role, or preparing for doctoral-level work.
+The M.S. in Geosciences (Geology) offers a flexible academic pathway, allowing students to choose between a thesis or portfolio option to align their studies with their career goals, whether entering the workforce, advancing in a current role, or preparing for doctoral studies.
+Students thrive in a supportive environment where faculty serve as advisors and research collaborators, providing personalized guidance.
+Opportunities for applied research and conference presentations further enhance learning and build valuable professional connections.

 Who is this program for?